The Age of the Five

 - She Is All Grown Up: Leiard discovers Auraya has done that.

 - Split Personality Merge: Happens eventually to Leiard/Mirar

 - Taking You with Me: Chaia to the other gods.

 - Talking Animal: Mischief and the other veez, although their ability to talk is limited.

 - Telepathy: Standard ability of most priests, especially the White.

 - Time Abyss: The Gull.
 It took him a thousand years to find the sea, and then he spent however many more thousands building his legend.
 He's pretty clearly the oldest of all the surviving immortals by a large margin.

-- Who Wants to Live Forever?: As it turns out, Chaia very much doesn't anymore.
+- Who Wants to Live Forever?: Usually averted or even inverted - immortality is generally seen as a great thing, with one exception: Chaia.
 He explains to Auraya that he grew tired of an existence beyond mortality hundreds of years ago, and that frankly he'd rather not spend another thousand years trapped with Huan.
 So he sucks in all the magic in the trap, killing himself and the other four gods with him.